-Wayne Marshall was born in the UK and, after musical studies there and in Vienna, swiftly established an international career as organist and pianist.
-Organist-in Residence at Bridgewater Hall since its opening in 1996, he is now also in demand as a conductor and became Principal Guest Conductor of Orchestra Sinfonica di Milano Giuseppe Verdi in 2007 and is a celebrated interpreter of Gershwin, Bernstein and other 20th century American composers.
+Wayne Marshall was recently announced as Chief Conductor Designate of WDR Rundfunkorchester, Cologne, and will take up the position at the start of 14/15 season.
+Organist-in Residence at Bridgewater Hall since its opening in 1996, he became Principal Guest Conductor of Orchestra Sinfonica di Milano Giuseppe Verdi in 2007 and is a celebrated interpreter of Gershwin, Bernstein and other 20th century American composers.

-He is a regular performer in the BBC Proms in London as organist, pianist and conductor.
-Wayne Marshall performed the première of A Scotch Bestiary by James McMillan, also the Last Night of the Proms in 1997 and the First Night in 2008; He conducted Porgy and Bess to celebrate the Gershwin centenary and four Proms in the Park.
+He is a regular performer in the BBC Proms and will appear in the 2012 season as organist.
+Past appearances include three organ recitals; the UK première of A Scotch Bestiary; Last Night of the Proms in 1997 and the First Night in 2008; conducting Porgy and Bess to celebrate the Gershwin centenary and four Proms in the Park.

 He collaborates regularly with Kim Criswell, the eminent singing actress, in both recital and orchestral projects.
 He also works with young musicians, including a number of youth and conservatoire orchestras – most recently an improvisation masterclass at Chethams School, Manchester and with El Sistema in Caracas.